 A 'business as usual' approach has been taken to the majority of requests for information received, but within the year, fifteen requests which specifically referred to the Freedom of Information Act were received.
-This number was significantly up from the previous year (5).
+This number was the same as the previous year.